Yashasviid/UrbanScout/README.md

-# UrbanScout— Live Events Finder
+# UrbanScout : Live Events Finder

 A Next.js website that automatically scrapes and displays events happening in Sydney, Australia.